-This water heater incorporates a combustion shutoff device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the vent and /or combustion air inlet openings.
+This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the combustion air inlet openings.
 Please contact a Qualified Service Technician if this occurs.

-Problem Possible Causes What To Do Rumbling noise Scale and sediment in tank. • Drain the water heater to remove salt and sediment from the tank.
-Refer to page 32.
-Relief valve producing popping noise or draining Pressure build up caused by thermal expansion in a closed system. • This is an unacceptable condition and must be corrected.
+Problem Possible Causes What To Do Rumbling noise Scale and sediment Drain the water heater to remove scale and sediment from the tank.
+Refer to the top of page 31.
+Relief valve producing popping noise or draining Pressure build up caused by thermal expansion to a closed system.
+This is an unacceptable condition and must be corrected.
 Contact the water supplier or plumbing contractor on how to correct this.
 DO NOT plug the relief valve outlet.
 Not enough or no hot water Water usage may have exceeded the capacity of the water heater.
 Wait for the water heater to recover after an abnormal demand.
-Low gas pressure. • Check gas supply pressure and manifold pressure.
-The combination gas control (thermostat) may be set too low. • See the "Water Temperature Setting" of The Water Heater section of this manual.
+Low gas pressure.
+Check gas supply pressure and manifold pressure.
+The gas control (thermostat) may be set too low.
+See the "Water Temperature Setting" of The Water Heater section of this manual.
 Leaking or open hot water faucets.
 Make sure all faucets are closed.
 Check valve error codes.
-Refer to gas valve error code table on page 37.
+Refer to gas valve error code table on page 30.
+"ON/OFF" switch turned off.
+Turn "ON".
 Blower unplugged.
 Plug in.
 Verify power supply (120VAC).
-Combustion shutoff system tripped Contact a qualified service technician.
-Water is too hot The combination gas control (thermostat) is set too high. • See the "Water Temperature Setting" of The Water Heater section of this manual.
-Gas combination control (thermostat) defective.
-Contact a qualified service technician to replace the combination gas control (thermostat).
+Combustion Shutoff System tripped Contact a qualified service technician.
+Water is too hot The gas control (thermostat) is set too high.
+See the "Water Temperature Setting" of The Water Heater section of this manual.
+Gas Control (Thermostat) Defective.
+Contact a qualified service technician to replace the gas control (thermostat).